 I can’t advice which you should do.
 I strongly recommend that you seek proper professional advice on this.
 The golden rule is to invest consistently and as early as possible!
 There are two very good books that anyone interested in financial independence should read – The Richest Man in Babylon and The Millionaire Next Door.
 I wish I found out about both much earlier than I did.

 So, TODAY is a good time to start investing.
 It is never too early to start!
 Even if the amount to invest is small, any start is better than no start!
 I started a savings account for my grandsons the day they were born.
-One day, grandma is going to be their favourite person in the whole wide world when there’s enough in their piggy bank to pay for their first car J.
+One day, grandma is going to be their favourite person in the whole wide world when there’s enough in their piggy bank to pay for their first car LOL.

 Money Mistake #3

 I thought I would be an accountant running my own accounting practice till the day I retire.
 My father only ever worked for one employer.
 I was brainwashed as a kid to study hard, get a job, work hard so I can please the boss and rise up through the ranks with that one employer.

 Money mistake #3 for me was to carry the remnants of that mindset with me till I was nearly 45.
 We face increasingly rapid change – we cannot easily predict where any country is heading nor where we would be next year.
 Job security is no longer a foregone conclusion, continuous education is the norm, and from a national point of view all countries are at the crossroads – no longer can we simply rely on its our traditional industries.
 We must now compete on the international stage and produce products and services that are in demand.

 At 45, I had an epiphany, sold my accounting practice and ventured out into the unknown.
 The next 20 years took me on a journey to property development, manufacturing, retail and now business mentoring and coaching and hospitality.
 The skills I need today are different to that which I needed when I ran my accounting practice.
 At 45, I realized that I needed those skills and started on a journey of personal growth.
 I found mentors to fill my skill gaps.